KelvinMatheka-1/e-commerce-rest-api/README.md

     The server will be listening on port 3000 by default(http://localhost:3000/).
 You can change the port by setting the PORT environment variable.

+STRIPE API

+    -To use the Stripe payment system, you need to create a Stripe account @ stripe.com.
+    -You can find your API keys in the Stripe Dashboard under the "Developers" section.
+You'll need to copy your "Publishable key" and "Secret key" and store them in a safe place.
+You'll use these keys to authenticate with the Stripe API.
+    -In app.ts Where stripe client is initialized, paste your secret key -You can now use the Stripe API to create payment sessions.

 Endpoints

 You can use POSTMAN or Thunder Client to test the endpoints